OP60S

 FOUND OBJECTS + PHOTOGRAM

-The use of light-sensitive paper to capture the negative image of an object.
+The use of light-sensitive paper to capture the negative image of detritus.

 35ON35